 Inform anyone who might come to your holiday home unexpectedly that you have visitors.
 If you can, share your fellow owners arrival and departure dates with your holiday home neighbours/key holders.

 Not sure if a member and their property is a match?

-We will have verified all members before their profile and property details go live on the site, but if your exchange partner is not providing you with the information you need to make an informed decision don’t hesitate to ask them to be more precise.
+We will have verified all members before an exchange is finalised, but if your exchange partner is not providing you with the information you need to make an informed decision don’t hesitate to ask them to be more precise.

 People will invariably ask you to exchange your ski chalet during the peak ski season or ask for an exchange in a location you have absolutely no desire in going to.
 If you receive a non compatible request or you looked at their Profile and don’t think you are a holiday home exchange match, politely decline the exchange offer.
 Remember, do this as soon as possible.
 It’s okay to say no, but it’s not okay to leave the other side waiting without a response.

 The most important thing is to make sure your holiday home is safe, not only for fellow owners but of course for yourselves.
 That means no risk of gas leaks, no dodgy old electrical appliances and no highly combustible sofas.
 In our experience most well-kept apartments and houses should be fine.